azjat/msac/README.md

 `python3 main.py`

 ## Config
+You gonna get an option to choose the webdriver and country code the first time you run the creator.

-If you want you can set different webdriver:
+If you want to you can set a different webdriver later:
  - `chrome` - normal chrome webdriver
  - `firefox` - normal gecko webdriver
  - `uc` - undetected chromedriver (requires selenium < 4.10)